carbon-io-examples/contacts-service-simple/README.md

 So, we will specify the MongoDBCollection operations we want to support under the "enabled" property by flagging them as `true`:

-* find
+* `find`
-* insertObject
+* `insertObject`
-* findObject
+* `findObject`
-* saveObject
+* `saveObject`
-* removeObject
+* `removeObject`

 ### Schema and id

 Collections also allow you to define a schema.
 This is not a database schema, but rather the schema that the Service will validate against whenever data is sent to or from the Endpoint.
-The default Carbon.io schema for resources requires an "_id" field, which is also the default id field for MongoDB.
+The default Carbon.io schema for resources requires an `_id` field, which is also the default id field for MongoDB.
 Instead of generating our own ids, we'll use the built-in Carbon.io [ObjectIdGenerator](https://docs.carbon.io/en/master/packages/carbond/docs/ref/carbond.ObjectIdGenerator.html) which will automatically generate and append an [ObjectId](https://docs.mongodb.com/manual/reference/method/ObjectId/) string whenever our Service inserts into the database.

 ### Operation configuration